flightmansam/cbr-light-rail-data/README.md

       "dest": "ggn",            // final destination
       "trip_id": "73",          // Transport Canberra trip id
-      "seq": 8,                 // how long along the route "status": "in_transit_to" //status of the trip
+      "seq": 8,                 // how long along the route "status": "in_transit_to" // status of the trip },
-    },
     "time": 1708947000, // scheduled arrival time at this stop "time_min": 2.57    // minutes from now